realA10001986/Dash-Gauges/README.md

 ### Control the Dash Gauges via MQTT

-The Dash Gauges can - to some extent - be controlled through messages sent to topic **bttf/dg/cmd**.
+The Dash Gauges can be controlled through messages sent to topic **bttf/dg/cmd**.
 Supported commands are
 - TIMETRAVEL: Start a [time travel](#time-travel)
 - EMPTY: "Drain" Plutonium and trigger alarm
 - REFILL: Refill the Plutonium chamber